timoore/vsgCs/INSTALL.md

 `find_package` for prerequisites, as well as in the `vcpkg.json` files in the `extern/vcpkg-overlays` subdirectories.

+## OpenSSL and Linux

+OpenSSL is a core library that, while not used directly by vsgCs, is used by several of its dependencies.
+In particular libCurl, which does all of vsgCs' http transfers, uses it to set up SSL connections.
+By default the OpenSSL library is supplied by vcpkg.
+However, there may be a need to use the host system's own OpenSSL implementation, for example to take advantage of a configuration option that isn't implemented in the vcpkg version of OpenSSL.
+You can set the `VSGCS_USE_SYSTEM_OPENSSL` CMake variable to enable this behavior.

 ## Cesium Native

 vsgCs uses the official sources of Cesium Native and tracks its